 - Try meditation or other forms of relaxation at bedtime.

 The role of your bedroom in good sleep hygiene also is important.
-In general, your room should be dark, quiet, and cool -- 60-65 degrees is thought to be an ideal temperature to stay asleep.
+In general, your room should be dark, quiet, and cool.
 Your bed also plays an important role.
 Your mattress should provide support, space and most of all, comfort.

 Yoga.
 This is a form of exercise, but it can also be a meditation.
 There are many types of yoga.
 The ones that focus on slow movement, stretching, and deep breathing are best for lowering your anxiety and stress.